 It stands up, its finger bones still on my wrists, and it pulls me up with it.

-My vision goes gray and blurry.
-When the gray blur clears I see the darkness standing in front of me, and behind it is a vast darkling plain.
+I feel dizzy and my vision goes gray and blurry.
+When the gray blur clears and the world steadies I see the darkness standing in front of me, and behind it is a vast darkling plain.

 The darkness drops my left wrist.
 My skin prickles where the gray bones had been.